Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Checksum verification
 ~~~~~~~~~~~~~~~~~~~~~

 Obtain the checksum code from your download source for the downloaded file.
 Each file has its own checksum.
-The screenshot below shows you an example of this checksum highlighted from the GitHub releasenotes **VERIFICATION** section.
+The screenshot below shows you an example of this checksum highlighted from the GitHub releasenotes :guilabel:`Verification` section.

 .. figure:: ../_static/media/images/mp_installation_github_checksum_verification.png
     :align: center